shantanubhadoria/perl-Device-SMBus/README.md

 # CONTRIBUTORS

-- Jonathan Stowe <jns+git@gellyfish.co.uk>
+- Jonathan Stowe &lt;jns+git@gellyfish.co.uk>
 - Neil Bowers <neil@bowers.com>
-- Shantanu Bhadoria <shantanu att cpan dott org>
+- Shantanu Bhadoria &lt;shantanu att cpan dott org>
 - wfreller <wolfgang@freller.at>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2015 by Shantanu Bhadoria.
+This software is copyright (c) 2016 by Shantanu Bhadoria.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.